codyduval/JavaWorkSamplesSES/README.md

-###Software Engineering at Scale - Java Work Samples
+###Software Engineering at Scale Course - Java Work Samples

 This is a collection of some of my work from General Assembly's 12-week [Software Engineering at Scale](https://generalassemb.ly/education/software-engineering-at-scale) course.
 I took the course in the winter of 2012/2013.